Gold Mining in Virginia

 Potential mining threatens the Commonwealth's water.

-More than 75 years after gold mining ceased in Virginia, a Canadian mineral exploration company, Aston Bay Holdings Ltd., has started exploratory gold drilling in Buckingham County.
+Now after 75 years of dormancy, the future of gold mining in Virginia is uncertain.
+Canadian mineral exploration company Aston Bay Holdings Ltd. has started exploratory gold drilling in Buckingham County.
 In 2019, it expanded its search for metals into additional localities in the Commonwealth, including Pittsylvania and Campbell Counties.
+Gold mining activities bring significant risks, and communities are rightly concerned.

 What are the risks?